dgroomes/my-software/go/README.md

 * [x] DONE `go-body-omitter`
    * DONE generate a first pass (o1-preview did a great job)
    * SKIP (fine enough for now) Study the generated code.
 Consider changes/comments/restructuring.
 Should we omit in a more nuanced way?
+* [ ] SKIP (no, I'm not doing any scoring/bonus at all) Consider ranking "exact matches" before fuzzy matches?
+If I type "rea" I want to see "README.md" appear before
+  "gradlew.bat".